Playing on Plastic: Artificial Turf Hazards and Safer Alternatives

 For more background on artificial turf and safer alternatives, see our 2022 webinar.
 In future blogs, we’ll explore how communities are making choices about athletic fields and open space, and we’ll take a closer look at the latest science on chemicals found in artificial turf.

-Rachel Massey, ScD is Senior Science and Policy Advisor at the Collaborative for Health and Environment.
+Rachel Massey, ScD is Senior Science and Policy Advisor at the Collaborative for Health and Environment and Senior Research Associate at the Lowell Center for Sustainable Production at the University of Massachusetts Lowell.
 She has worked at the intersection of public interest science and policy making in state, national and international arenas.
 Prior to joining CHE she served as Senior Associate Director at the Massachusetts Toxics Use Reduction Institute.

 Lindsey Pollard, MS is a Research Associate at the Lowell Center for Sustainable Production at the University of Massachusetts Lowell.
 Her work includes research on chemical hazards and alternatives assessment for consumer and industrial applications.
 Prior to joining the Lowell Center, Lindsey worked as a researcher at the Massachusetts Toxics Use Reduction Institute, and in the field and lab as an aquatic ecologist at Arizona State University and the University of Texas at Austin Marine Science Institute.